manalotoj/source_modifier/README.md

 ## **Features**
 - **Search and Replace**: Perform targeted modifications in JSON and text files.
+- **Insert Lines**: Insert lines of text before or after a designated line number in any file.
 - **JSONPath Support**: Use JSONPath for precise queries and transformations.
 - **Batch Processing**: Process individual files or entire directories.
 - **Plan or Apply**: Preview changes with "plan mode" before applying them.